 Look for current job opportunities on job portals like LinkedIn, Indeed, and company websites.
 Read the job description well before applying for the role.

 Cloud computation is a vast field.
 You have so much news to learn every other day.
 Keeping yourself updated will take you miles ahead of the others.
 Also, you need to have a passion for technology, commitment to upscale yourself to get an entry-level cloud job.

 17,970 cloud jobs entry level available for cloud engineers on Glassdoor

 125,174 cloud jobs entry level are available on Indeed.com

 19000+ cloud computing jobs entry-level are available on Linkedin in The US

 Now that you know everything about how to become a cloud engineer, we are sure that there is no looking back.
-A solid foundational knowledge, working on enhancing your skill-sets, investing time in upscaling your knowledge, and applying for the right entry level cloud jobs will put you on the right track.
+A solid foundational knowledge through the right AWS certification course, working on enhancing your skill-sets, investing time in upscaling your knowledge, and applying for the right entry level cloud jobs will put you on the right track.